 The use of nanomaterials in commercial products has grown exponentially over the past decade.
-Manufacturers, including those in industry, life sciences and the defense market, are taking advantage of the countless benefits that nanomaterials can provide when incorporated into their products and production systems.
+Manufacturers, including those in industry, are taking advantage of the countless benefits that nanomaterials can provide when incorporated into their products and production systems.
 The capability of companies to enhance and differentiate their products in a crowded marketplace has been driving a significant increase in the number of commercial products utilizing nanomaterials today, and that number is just getting bigger.

 Different nanomaterials provide diverse benefits and specific attributes when integrated into products or applied to production systems.
 Everyday items, such as screens on cell phones and laptops, are being made more user-friendly by the application of nanomaterial-based coatings with high refractive indexes, which render the screens anti-reflective and less tiring on the eyes of the user.
 Another of many examples – and particularly significant during the current Coronavirus pandemic – is in healthcare and medical products.
 Today, the antimicrobial and anti-viral benefits achieved by incorporating nanomaterials as a coating on textiles and fibers are stimulating heightened market demand.
 Nanomaterials can be tailored to specific requirements and many diverse use cases, their common characteristic being that they are nanoscale and therefore possess unique properties when compared with bulk materials.